- Camel Card

 You can certainly create your own "space" so it feels like home.
 But, please follow these guidelines for safe interior decorating from the College's Office of Environmental Health and Safety.

 Q: What kind of computer connections are there?

 For your computer, we have a state-of-the-art communications network providing sophisticated phone and data connectivity (wired and wireless) from every student room in residences and many academic buildings on campus.

-The network enables you to access many academic resources, such as the automated library system, the courseware server, the CamelWeb intranet, e-mail and the Web from your room whether you own an Apple Macintosh or a Windows-based computer with Ethernet capability.
+The network enables you to access many academic resources, such as the automated library system, the courseware server, the CamelWeb intranet, e-mail and the Web from your room whether you own an Apple or a Windows-based computer with Ethernet capability.